Coronavirus Updates: See latest COVID-19 news from Harvard DCE Professional Development.

 Whether you are pitching a new idea, persuading others to take action, building a strategy, or making a decision, data is key.
 But the amount of information available today is staggering, and it is easy to become overwhelmed by too many statistics, distracted by the wrong set of numbers, and confused by the complexity of data.

-Note: Data Visualization: Communicating Data and Complex Ideas Visually (Online) is a condensed version of the regular two-day on-campus program (seven hours of content over two days).
+Note: All program content will be delivered live and will not be recorded.
+Data Visualization: Communicating Data and Complex Ideas Visually (Online) is a condensed version of the regular two-day on-campus program (seven hours of content over two days).
 This program will not cover creating interactive visualizations using Tableau and using the visualization design sprint process

 - Critically evaluate visualizations and suggest improvements and refinements